MaxTalberg/SKA-low-mini-project/README.md

 ### Notes

 - Running the provided script will produce a sequence of plots:
-    - The first two plots are part of the investigation into the most likely flash location analysis, addressing part (iii) of the problem.
+    - The first two depict the variability in the EEPs for each individual antenna element and the smoothed average response (2).

-    - The next four plots demonstrate the results of the NUTS for determining the lighthouse location based only on flash locations, corresponding to part (v).
-Results will be displayed in the terminal.
+    - The next four plots illsutrate the absolute error in gain, amplitdue and phase for two different model matricies $M_{EEPs}$ and $M_{AEP}$.
+These results are plotted for two versions of the StEFCal algorithm (3/4)

-    - The next set of four plots illustrates the NUTS results using both flash locations and intensities, corresponding to part (vii).
-Results will be displayed in the terminal.
+    - The next two plots illustrate the beamformed power patterns using the different gain solutions from the StEFCal algorithm.

-    - The final eight plots represent the appendix of the report.
-These plots are produced using ArviZ's and Corner's integrated plotting functions, they are accompanied by in-depth statistics in the terminal.
+    - The final two plots depcit a 3D plot in sine-cosine coordiantes of the beamformed power patterns using the most accurate calibrated gain solution.

 ## License